jaimeabm/react-challenge-countdown-timer/README.md

 -  Webpack 3.x
 -  NodeJS

-To run the project in your machine, just run the following command:
+To run the project in your machine, just run the following command from the main folder:

-'''
+`
 npm install
-'''
+`